Jeremiah Dencke

 Jeremiah Dencke was born October 2, 1725, in Langenbielau, Silesia and died May 28, 1795, in Bethlehem, Pennsylvania.
-He emigrated to the American colonies in 1761.
+He joined the Moravian Congregation at Gnadenfrei and was called to Moravian center in Herrnhut in 1748, where he became an organist.
+He emigrated to the American colonies in 1761 on the same ship with the father of Johann and Simon Peter. year.
+The oldest existing American Moravian art music is a set of seven solos and three duets Dencke composed for the Single Brethren's observance in 1765.
+It was performed in both Nazareth and Bethlehem, whose diaries use the term Vest Psalm when referring to it.

 Jeremiah Dencke was a Moravian and one of the first American composers.